VinceZK/Portal/docs/README.md

 }
 ```

-It seems I have conquered the most difficult letter “U” in CRUD.
+It seems I have conquered the most difficult path, the letter “U” in CRUD.
 Maybe there is still one thing left, the work protection.
 Imagine, when you changed something on an object, then you accidentally click the “Back” button of your Browser,
 what are you expecting?
 You hope the App block the navigation by popping up a dialog